fauno/jekyll-pandoc-multiple-formats/README.md

 ## What does it do

-First, it replaces the html generation for pandoc.
+It replaces the html generation for pandoc.
 This means you will have support for pandoc's markdown extensions, like ~strikethrough~ and [@cite], tables and [a lot more stuff](http://pandoc.org/README.html).

 It'll also generate the post in other formats you like, so your